moraes/tipfy/docs/source/tutorials/user-authentication.rst

-In the ``apps/users/urls.py`` we created for the users app, add URL rules for login and logout, in addition to the previous rules we have set:
+In the ``apps/users/urls.py`` we created for the users app, add URL rules for login and logout, in addition to the previous rules we defined:

 **urls.py**